kkots/ggxrd_hitbox_overlay_2211/README.md

 - Bedman Task C Height Buff: The infinite horizontal line shows the height above which Bedman's origin point must be in order for Task C to gain a powerup that makes it slam the ground harder.
 That height is 700000.
 The display of the height line must be enabled with showBedmanTaskCHeightBuffY INI setting (located in UI in Character Specific - Show Bedman Height Buff Y).

+- Ramlethal Sword Re-Deploy No-Teleport Distance: The infinite vertical boxes around the swords show the distance in which the opponent's origin point must be in order for the sword to not spend extra time teleporting to the opponent when you re-deploy it.
+This can be disabled using the showRamlethalSwordRedeployNoTeleportDistance setting (located in UI - Character Specific).

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.